-The campus encourages accurate reporting of crimes or suspicious activity in a timely manner.
-Any suspected crimes, known crimes or any emergency information can be reported 24 hours a day, 7 days a week, 365 days a year to the Safety and Security Department.
-Any crimes or suspicious activity should be immediately reported the Safety and Security Department.
-Any phone on campus can be used to reach the Safety and Security Department - JUST DIAL 8499 or dial 419-995-8499.
-The 8499 number will ring directly into the portable radios all Officers carries.
+Rhodes State College encourages accurate reporting of crimes or suspicious activity in a timely manner.
+Any suspected crimes, known crimes or any emergency information can be reported 24 hours a day, 7 days a week, 365 days a year to the Public Safety Department.
+Any crimes or suspicious activity should be immediately reported the Public Safety Department.
+Any phone on campus can be used to reach the Public Safety Department - JUST DIAL 8499 or dial 419-995-8499.
+The 8499 number will ring directly into the portable radios all Public Safety Officers carry.
 All pay phones are equipped to reach the county-wide 911 emergency system which connects individuals to all the local law enforcement agencies, emergency medical services and fire departments.
-The campus is also equipped with 10 emergency call boxes throughout the campus which ring directly into the Security Officer's radios.
-The Safety and Security Office encourages all students to report crimes to the office or if off campus to the designated local law enforcement agency.
-If unsure of which agency to call, contact the Safety and Security Department and we will direct you to the appropriate law enforcement agency.